 Implementing the Standard Operating Procedures will help an IFC anticipate and address critical operational needs, while serving its member chapters and advocating for the fraternity experience.

 IFCs should prepare to be in full alignment with the IFC SOP by September 1, 2019, a deadline set by the NIC Governing Council.
 An IFC may seek an implementation extension by consulting with NIC staff prior to August 31, 2019.

 LEARN MORE: The NIC staff hosted webinars on the IFC SOP.
 Watch the recording.

 IFC STANDARD OPERATING PROCEDURES

 - An IFC will implement academic policies and programming, striving for the all-fraternity GPA to be above the campus all-men’s average.

-- The IFC will establish policies with remediation plans for non-compliance regarding chapter achievement of a minimum new member class GPA and chapter GPA.
+- The IFC will establish policies with remediation plans when chapters do not achieve the minimum new member class GPA and chapter GPA.